 Directing experience includes RCS (RSAMD) Improvisation Ensemble, Glasgow City Big Band and St Mary's Music School Sax and Junior Ensembles.

 Rob plays Sopranino, Soprano, Alto, Tenor, Baritone saxophones, Bb, A, Eb, Bass clarinets, EWI wind synthesiser and Piano.

 Born in 1969 into a musical family he spent his early years in Kent where he took up recorder, piano and clarinet, and later in Essex where he added classical guitar.
 After a four year period playing clarinet with the Essex Youth Orchestra he went on to study classical music and performance at Manchester University and the Royal Northern College of Music jointly, gaining a degree and two diplomas.

 It was here that Rob's interests in contemporary music and composition began to flourish, whilst studying clarinet with John Reynolds, composition with Geoff Poole and jazz saxophone with Gary Cox.
 In his first term his carol Christe Redemptor Omnium won a competition judged by Scottish composer James MacMillan.
 He then twice received the Proctor-Gregg Composition Award as well as a Terence Greaves Award for Big Band Writing.

 He continued his studies for one year as a scholarship student at Berklee College of Music in the USA, where he became a part-time tutor in music harmony before returning to the UK.

-He has lived in Scotland with his wife Abi and their three children since 1999.
+Rob lives in central Scotland with his wife Abi and their three children.